fastoch/OverTheWire/Bandit.md

 **Hexdumps** can be used to figure out the type of a file.
 Each **file type** has a **magic number/file signature**.
 This is **very important** because sometimes files might not have the correct or any file ending to identify their type.

-**Compression** is a method of encoding that aims to reduce the original size of a file without losing information
+**Compression** is a method of encoding that aims to reduce the original size of a file without losing (much) information.
-(or only losing as little as possible).

 **gzip** is a command to compress or decompress (-d) files.
 A ‘gzip’ file generally ends with **.gz**.
 **bzip2** is another command which allows for compressing and decompressing (-d) files.
 A ‘bzip2’ file generally ends with **.bz2**.